Laks04/Aether-AI-ChatBot-/README.md

 2. **Persistence** — Users, sessions, and conversations are stored as flat JSON files (`data/users.json`, `sessions.json`, `conversations.json`), read and written through safe file I/O helpers — no external database required.
 3. **Persona presets** — Five built-in system-prompt presets (General, Software Engineer, Creative Writer, Language Coach, Analyst & Summarizer) configure the system instruction and temperature before a chat starts.
 4. **Document context** — Uploaded PDFs are parsed server-side with `pdf-parse`, and the extracted text is injected directly into the conversation context so the model can answer questions grounded in the document.
-5. **Multi-model routing** — A single `/api/chat/stream` endpoint routes to either the Groq API (OpenAI-compatible chat completions) or the Gemini API depending on the `modelName` prefix, streaming both back to the client over Server-Sent Events.
+5. **Inference** — A single `/api/chat/stream` endpoint forwards the conversation to the Groq API (OpenAI-compatible chat completions, Llama 3.3 70B) and streams the response back to the client over Server-Sent Events.
-6. **Resilience** — If the requested Gemini model is unavailable, the server automatically falls back through a chain (`gemini-2.5-flash` → `gemini-2.0-flash` → `gemini-1.5-flash`) and notifies the user inline when a fallback was used.
-7. **Session lifecycle** — Conversations are saved back to disk after each exchange, can be exported (Markdown/JSON), read aloud via speech synthesis, and a user can fully purge their account (users, sessions, conversations) in one action.
+6. **Session lifecycle** — Conversations are saved back to disk after each exchange, can be exported (Markdown/JSON), read aloud via speech synthesis, and a user can fully purge their account (users, sessions, conversations) in one action.

 ## Architecture